john-org/2-react-Intro/readme.md

 ## Refactor the Class Component

-As an exercise, comment out the class components and create an identical functional component.
+As an exercise, comment out the class component in Pirate.js and create an equivalent functional component.

 ```js
 function Pirate({